 It’s one of our favourite haunted houses in the Lower Mainland.
-It’s amazing and most of what you’ll see is handmade by a professional artist.
-The venue is also wheelchair accessible, which is awesome!
+It’s amazing, and most of what you’ll see is handmade by a professional artist.

 For the attraction’s official website, click Brinkworth Dungeon.

 Brinkworth Dungeon is a haunted house that’s located at 22260 48th Avenue in the Murrayville area of Langley.
-It’s open for the last couple of weeks or so of October each year and most of what you’ll see at the attraction has been made by hand.
+It operates for the majority of October each year.
+Most of what you’ll see at the attraction has been made by hand!

-This scary place is at a family’s home, but, unlike most other residential Halloween attractions, it charges a set price for admission.
+This scary place is at a family’s home.
+Unlike most other residential Halloween attractions, however, it does charge a set price for admission.
 That being said, the venue doesn’t really make much money – admission simply helps offset the considerable costs.

 Dates and Hours of Operation

-The place was open to the public between 7:00 and 10:00 pm on Sundays, Mondays, Tuesdays, Wednesdays and Thursdays.
-It was also open from 8:00 until 11:00 pm on Fridays and Saturdays.
+The place is open to the public as “Creepy Tours” between 7:00 pm and 10:00 pm on Sundays, Mondays, Tuesdays, Wednesdays and Thursdays.
+It’s also open as “Monsters Come to Life” from 7:00 pm until 10:00 pm on Fridays and Saturdays.

 Where is Brinkworth Dungeon?

-Brinkworth Dungeon is located at 22260 48th Avenue which is just south of the Fraser Highway and a 3-minute drive from the Langley Regional Airport and Canadian Museum of Flight.
-The house is right on the main road across the street from a strip mall with an IGA and Dollarama.
+Brinkworth Dungeon’s address is 22260 48th Avenue in Langley.
+It’s just south of the Fraser Highway and a three-minute drive from the Langley Regional Airport.
+The house is right on the main road across the street from a strip mall-style shopping complex with an IGA and Dollarama.

 Brinkworth Dungeon Admission Rates